SPIX23/shaiya-solutions/ep5/readme.md

 * possible solution for capes being enchanted via client modification (likely accompanied by packet injection)

-* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting, and prevent the stealth exploit

+* ct file that blocks defenders and guardians from using skill reset stones, and blocks target res runes in grb

 * ct file that will remove the code that keeps guards from detecting a character in stealth mode